mgoetz/StarTrekTimelinesSpreadsheet/README.md

 ![Screenshot Cadet](/Screenshot-Cadet.png "Cadet screenshot")

-Similar to the Missions tab, but for cadet challenged.
+Similar to the Missions tab, but for cadet challenges.

 ### Crew recommendations